daniel5gh/blog/_posts/2015-01-15-python-data-pipeline.markdown

 ### A node to split an iterable into chunks

 When inserting data into a database it is efficient to do this multiple rows at a time.
-Lets make a node that makes chunks of size 3.
-Larger chunks are more realistic, but for demostration purpose we use a small size.
+Let's make a node that makes chunks of size 3.
+Larger chunks are more realistic, but for demonstration purpose we use a small size.

 {% highlight python %}